Fabio-Vieira/EBF/README.md

 # EBF

-This package contains a function to compute the Empirical Bayes Factor for testing for the presence of random effects.
+This package contains a function to compute the Empirical Bayes Factor (EBF) for testing for the presence of random effects.

 The linear mixed-effect model usually has the following form